 The inability of HSBC to provide critical services to our customers, affiliates, and counterparties, as a result of sustained and significant operational disruption.
-Our resilience strategy is focused on the establishment of robust business recovery plans including detailed response methods, alternative delivery channels and recovery options.
+Our resilience strategy includes the establishment of robust business recovery plans including detailed response methods, alternative delivery channels and recovery options.